 Riding in the Cold – UTV Safety Tips

-There is nothing quite like hitting the trail in the winter.
-Beautiful, snow covered views and crisp, frosty scenery await you.
-The exquisiteness of the snow covered wilderness is truly breath taking.
 Riding your UTV year round can be a wonderful and fulfilling experience.
 A new season can add splendor and variety to old and familiar trails.
+In the winter, beautiful snow covered views and crisp frosty scenery await you.
 But winter riding conditions are no joke.
 The cold weather can be potentially dangerous if you aren’t prepared.
 If you plan to go out on a ride, make sure you are ready to handle cold conditions, just in case things don’t go as planned.

 Before you head out into your winter wonderland, make sure you have fully prepared your vehicle for winter riding.
 You’ll want to keep your UTV running as smoothly as possible as we head into the winter season.
 Changing your oil to something more cold weather friendly, using a fuel conditioner, cleaning your air filter and properly maintaining your battery are all ways to keep things running well.
 Having your vehicle in its best condition is will reduce your chances of becoming stranded and keep you safer out on the trail.

 Dress appropriately for the colder weather.
 Your regular riding gear may not be warm enough to see you through a winter ride.
 Wear several layers of lightweight clothing rather than one layer of heavy clothing, so that you can accommodate changing conditions.
 Your outer garments should be water proof to help keep you dry.
 Wear warm, waterproof boots and gloves.
 You may also want to consider a balaclava or facemask to keep your face nice and toasty.